-Here are 3 easy chemical reactions for preschoolers to do to learn about chemistry.
-These simple science experiments are safe, and educational, and they’re done with supplies you already have around your house.
-Your kids will make baking soda fizz, they’ll make a diet coke explosion and they’ll turn a liquid to a solid with these fun and fascinating activities.
+These chemical reactions are safe and educational for young children and require just a few household supplies and ingredients.
+Your kids will make baking soda fizz, they’ll make a diet coke explosion, and turn a liquid to a solid with these easy but fascinating science-based activities.

-It’s easy to find ways to teach young kids about biology and physics because there are so many examples in everyday life.
 We have loads of easy science activities here among the pages of my blog.
-But teaching chemistry to toddlers and preschoolers may seem more challenging because we’re limited when it comes to chemicals that preschoolers can safely explore.
+But not a lot of chemistry experiments because it can be challenging to find chemicals that preschoolers can safely explore.

 Maybe it’s because I didn’t study chemistry in school.
 Or maybe it was because I was just overthinking things.
 Either way, it took me a while to figure out that preschool chemical reactions can be quite simple and fun!